TomStuart92/teleport/docs/5.0/preview/database-access.md

 If you don't have a database provisioned yet, create an instance of an Aurora PostgreSQL instance in the [RDS control panel](https://console.aws.amazon.com/rds/home).
-Make sure to enable "Password and IAM database authentication" in the Database Authentication dialog.
+Make sure to choose "Standard create" database creation method and enable "Password and IAM database authentication" in the Database Authentication dialog.

 For existing Aurora instances, the status of IAM authentication is displayed on the Configuration tab and can be enabled by modifying the database instance.